Cookies on this website

 • Travel to conferences

-• Students Stipends
+• Students stipends

 Note: The visa process for employing a PDRA without a current visa (right to work) can take approximately 3-4 months, so please take that into consideration when setting project start dates.
 To ask advice please get in touch with your department’s HR office or the University Staff Immigration Service